Zorvalt/Puke-Debug/README.md

 doThat()
 print('3')
 ```
+## More than a snippet
+This extension keeps line numbers up to date when the file changes.
+The puke points are updated when a new one is added or on file change.

 ## Experimental, use at your own risks
 This is my first extension!
 It *seems to work* but I cannot guarantee anything.